-We want AI learning to be accessible to those from a variety of backgrounds so you’ll be able to code MARK graphically by dragging and dropping code blocks.
+We want AI learning to be accessible to those from various backgrounds so you’ll be able to code MARK graphically by dragging and dropping code blocks.

-Codecraft is a graphical programming software based on Scratch 3.0, developed by us which is available on desktop & in-browser.
-Codecraft will support MARK AI functions in drag and drop code, as well as enabling you to see what the MicroPython code would look like.
-Simply connect and then click upload to start using your MARK with it’s edited program.
-If you’re confident with your coding skills you can also go ahead and edit text-based Python code in Codecraft.
+Codecraft is a graphical programming software based on Scratch 3.0, developed by us, available on desktop & in-browser.
+Codecraft will support MARK AI functions in drag and drop code, enables you to see what the MicroPython code would look like.
+Connect and then click upload to start using your MARK with its edited program.
+If you’re confident with your coding skills, you can also go ahead and edit text-based Python code in Codecraft.
 You can even use your own custom models through Codecraft.

 Customizable, Extendable & Open Source